r-lib/xml2/cran-comments.md

 ## Release summary

-This is a patch release fixing CRAN failures
+This release fixes errors in the previous release on macOS versions after High Sierra

 ## Test environments